iOSObjects/Gauges/README.md

 1. Add FuelGaugeKit framework to the target dependencies build phase setting for your app target.
 Restart Xcode if the FuelGaugeFramework does not appear in the list after clicking '+'
 1. Add FuelGaugeKit framework to embedded binaries in app's general build settings.
 1. If using a storyboard, drag a UIView onto it.
 Then in the identity Inspector, change the UIView's class to FuelGaugeView, and module to FuelGaugeKit.
 (Restart Xcode if these options are not listed).
+At this point, the gauge should be visible in the storyboard, and the properties displayed in the attribute inspector when the FuelGaugeView is selected.
+If not, try restarting Xcode, and make sure that the FuelGaugeKit project isn't open in another window.